nobodhi/javascript_coding_exercise/README.md

 `npm run test`

 You can find the source for the tests in [test/test.js](test/test.js).

-The tests call a module, pass it some data, and expect in return a set of JSON 'transfer instructions' describing how to redistribute funds between people according to ratios provided by the user (similar to a cost-sharing app).
-The goal is to get the tests to pass.
+The test calls a module, passes it some data, and expects a set of JSON 'transfer instructions' describing how to redistribute funds between people according to ratios provided by the user (similar to a cost-sharing app).
+For instance, given the following inputs:

+`distribution = {
+  joe: '1/2',
+  bob: '1/2'
+}

+balances = {
+  joe: 5,
+  bob: 1
+}`

+the transfer instructions would be:

+`{
+  from: 'joe',
+  to: 'bob',
+  amount: 2,
+}`

+All you know is that the test has to pass.
+A naive solution is included in the code.

 #### Solution

-A naive solution is included in the code.
 This is a fun example of a back-end coding challenge in Javascript that also demonstrates the dilemmas a developer faces when defending a multi-hour project like this.
 Javascript projects are a universe - when should you begin to stop, and step away from a solution?

 The naive answer simply appeals to the principles of **Document First, Test Driven Development**.
 While there may be innumerable ways in which the solution can be improved, the tests are passing and therefore the code is complete.